Ranaalshehrii/swe645-hw3/README.md

 This microservice application uses a MySQL database hosted on Amazon RDS for storing survey responses.
 Below are the steps used to create and configure the database:

 ### Step 1: Access AWS Academy Lab
-- Logged into AWS Academy Lab using AWS Learner Lab credentials provided by Joey.
+- Logged into AWS Academy Lab.
 - Launched the lab environment and accessed the AWS Console.

 ### Step 2: Create RDS MySQL Instance